MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/include-saas-offer.md

 # SaaS offer for your Teams app

-Software-as-a-Service (SaaS) offers allow you to license software solutions to customers through subscriptions.
+Software as a service (SaaS) offers allow you to license software solutions to customers through subscriptions.
 Microsoft Teams presents unique opportunities for developers to integrate their SaaS solutions to Microsoft Teams Store.
 This article guides you through the steps to plan, create, and configure a SaaS offer in Microsoft Partner Center.

 :::row:::
    :::column:::